leny/stylus-initial/README.md

 All the initial values of css properties are stored in `lib/values.json`.
 Feel free to submit a Pull Request to complete/correct the list.

+**Note:** when a property doesn't have an initial value in the specs, or when the initial value depends on user agents, the value will stay at `initial`.

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.